grompe/BTWTweak/patcher/readme.txt

 - Changed CraftGuide recipes for baiting and bow disassembly to ignore durability.

+- Changed Mycelium to also spread to loose dirt.

 v1.0

 - Fixed compatibility with BTW version "4.AABBBbbb".